+Main walls

-Main walls Repair category 1 Notes The main walls were seen to be in a condition consistent with their age.
-Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.
+Repair category 1

+Notes Within the limitations of our inspection, no significant defects were noted, however normal levels of maintenance are recommended.

-Windows, external doors and joinery Repair category 2 Notes Wear and tear was noted to sections of the external timbers most notably around the rear door.
+Windows, external doors and joinery Repair category 1 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
+Within the limitations of our inspection, no significant defects were noted.
 Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.